Thailand (Kingdom of Thailand)

 The historical landmarks and architectural wonders along Bangkok’s streets is an excellent way to understand the city’s rich cultural history.
 Walking the streets is my favourite way of exploration and you can learn about the country’s traditional architecture, religion, and customs while experiencing the vibrant energy of the city.

 2. Dress appropriately – especially if you are planning to visit temples (you need to have your legs and arms covered with no transparent clothing).
 Bangkok is a conservative city, so it is important to dress appropriately when exploring the city’s streets.
-Wear modest clothing that covers your shoulders and knees.
+Wear modest clothing that covers your shoulders and knees – this is a must if you want to visit any temple.

 3. Stay hydrated – Bangkok’s temperatures can be hot and humid, so it is important to stay hydrated.
+Do not wait until you are thirsty!
 Carry a water bottle with you and drink plenty of fluids throughout the day.

 4. Use reputable transportation – Only use reputable transportation options such as taxis, tuk-tuks, or rideshare services when getting around the city.
-Avoid taking unmarked or unofficial taxis.
+Avoid taking unmarked or unofficial taxis/however Bangkok taxis are marked in many colours.

 5. Stay away from protests – Thailand has a history of political turmoil, and protests can occur at any time.
 It is best to stay away from any political demonstrations or gatherings.